nickjs/batmanjs.org/docs/index.md

 If you're already familiar with the framework and are looking for documentation of a specific component, check out the [API reference](/docs/api/).

+*Note: this documentation is still a work in progress and is changing rapidly for the moment.
+More are coming, but the ones we have here are already much better than the old ones!*